Bezronczek/code_samples/Article Collector/README.md

 ##Scraper

-Scraper.js module contains Scraper class used in order to retrieve article data from selected URL.
+Scraper.js module contains Scraper functions used in order to retrieve article data from selected URL.

 ##Crawler

-Crawler.js module contains Crawler class used in order to get links from selected site according to set rules.
+Crawler.js module contains Crawler functions used in order to get links from selected site according to set rules.

 ##main

 main.js is application main process

+##utils.js

+Functions used in main.js